-The number of people living in private rented accommodation has doubled in the last 20 years, and there are now an estimated 4.4 million privately rented households in England.
-While most tenants have a good experience of renting, those who do not can end up with serious illness, financial issues or homelessness.
+There are an estimated 4.4 million privately rented households in England.
+While most tenants have a good experience of renting, those who do not can end up with serious illness, financial issues, or homelessness.
+DLUHC aims to ensure the private rented sector is fair for tenants, and to protect them from such harms by setting regulatory laws and policies.